eriktholmes/eriktholmes/README.md

 ## About this github:
 Most of my repos involve small from-scratch builds, visualizations (whenever possible), and interpretability experiments.
 The hope is that they are readable (albeit a bit long at times), testable, and useful for learning — both mine and yours.
-More about my approach to learning [here](github.com/eriktholmes/learning_blog)
+More about my approach [here](https://github.com/eriktholmes/eriktholmes/blob/main/learning_approach.md).

 <br>